Quantifying the Climate Risk of Generative AI: Region-Aware Carbon Accounting with G-TRACE and the AI Sustainability Pyramid: Acknowledgements

 \section{Acknowledgements}

-The authors thank the School of Electrical Engineering and Computer Science (SEECS), NUST, Pakistan, and the Department of Computer and Electrical Engineering, Mid Sweden University, for research infrastructure and collaboration support.
+The authors thank the School of Electrical Engineering and Computer Science, National University of Sciences and Technology, Pakistan, and the Department of Communication, Quality Management and Information Systems, Mid Sweden University, Östersund, Sweden, for research infrastructure and collaboration support.